Fresh Cavatelli with Sugo Alla NormaLa Pasta - Pasta dishes

 Once rested, shape the pasta by cutting into 8 equal pieces keeping each piece of dough well covered.
 Roll each piece of dough into a thin cylinder around ½ cm in diameter and then cut into small pieces around ½ cm.

-Place your thumb onto the cut dough pieces and push away from you to create a little cave “Cavatelli” and repeat the process for each piece of dough (refer to our video).
+Place your thumb or a knife onto the cut dough pieces and push away from you to create a little cave “Cavatelli” and repeat the process for each piece of dough (refer to our video).

 Leave the pasta to dry out for 1-3 hours or leave overnight outside and cook the next day.
 Make sure to keep the pieces of shaped pasta separated so they do not stick to each other.